seinecle/gephi-tutorials/docs/generated-slides/subdir/simple-project-from-a-to-z-en_temp_slides.md

 - A node which is on many shortest paths is "between" many nodes.
 And when you realize it, it is a very intuitive sense of what it means to "be central".
 These nodes have a high `betweenness centrality`.

-//ST:!
+== !

-The good news is, you don't have to find all shortest paths and then find which nodes are on many shortest paths.
-Gephi does it for you:
+Gephi computes this for you.
+Find "Network diameter" in the statistics panel and click "run":

-image::Find-Network-Diameter-in-the-statistics-panel-and-click-on-Run.png[align="center",title="Find Network Diameter in the statistics panel and click on Run"]
+image::Computing-betweenness-centrality.png[align="center",title="Computing betweenness centrality"]

-//ST:!
+== !
-This will open a window where you can choose parameters.
-They are explained in a more advanced tutorials.
-For the moment leave them unchanged, and click "OK":
+This will open a window with parameters (explained in a more advanced tutorials).
+Click "OK":

 image::Parameters-for-the-computation-of-betweenness-centrality.png[align="center",title="Parameters for the computation of betweenness centrality"]

-//ST:!
+== !
-The computation takes place, it lasts less than a second.
-Then a report window opens: This report is explained in a more advanced tutorial.
-Close the window.
+A report window opens (also explained in a other tutorials).
+Close it.

 image::Report-after-the-computation-of-betweenness-centrality.png[align="center",title="Report after the computation of betweenness centrality"]

-Gephi has computed the betweenness centrality of each node in the network.
 Now we can visualize this information.